MysteryQuest

-MysteryQuest is an American Paranormal television series that premiered on September 16, 2009 on History.
+MysteryQuest is an American paranormal television series that premiered on September 16, 2009, on History Channel.
 Produced by KPI Productions, the program is a spin-off of MonsterQuest.
-The series tag line is "What if everything you believe is wrong?"
+The series tagline is "What if everything you believe is wrong?"

 Overview

 The purpose of the show is best described by the narrator in the introduction:

 The series examines various persistent mysteries (dubbed "case files") around the world, following teams of investigators who travel abroad to collect and examine evidence and study both popularly accepted explanations and alternate viewpoints regarding a particular case file.